Filesystem in Userspace: Ports, forks and reimplementations

 The version of FUSE for Mac OS X has too many differences for sharing the same library as regular systems.
 It was started as Google's MacFUSE in 2009 and forked as OSXFUSE in 2011 by Benjamin Fleischer.
 OSXFUSE was rebranded as macFUSE in 2020 following the rebrand of Mac OS X to macOS.
 The modern macFUSE consists of a closed-source kernel extension and three open-source userspace libraries: a fork of libfuse2, a fork of libfuse3 and an Objective-C framework for accessing macFUSE-specific functionality.
 The last fully open-source release was OSXFUSE 3.8.3 of 2018.

 WinFsp is a userspace filesystem driver interface for Windows released under GPLv3.
 It implements the libfuse2 and libfuse3 C APIs in addition to its own APIs for C and .NET.

-OpenHarmony uses third party component of verified software reimplementation of FUSE under third_party_libfuse for OpenHarmony-based devices.
+OpenHarmony uses a fork of libfuse3 as a "third-party component" with minimal modification.
+It is unclear whether this inclusion is only for the Linux kernel-based branches of OpenHarmony (which would be trivial) or also for their custom LiteOS and UniProton kernels.